mer-hybris/hadk.sailfishos.org/setupsdk.rst

 Throughout this guide we will be referencing the location of your SDK, targets and source code.
 As is customary with Android hardware adaptations, the device vendor (``$VENDOR``) and device codename (``$DEVICE``) are also used, both in scripts and configuration files.
-For a list of vendor and device names, refer to :doc:`devices`.

 Now run the following commands on your host operating system substituting the obtained information where indicated with ``[]`` (MER_ROOT value from